-- The most common types of cancer vary with age, with leukaemia most common amongst children and youth; malignant melanoma of the skin most likely for 25–44 year-old males; breast cancer the most common for 25–44 year old females; prostate cancer for males 45 years and older;and also; cancer of the breast amongst females 45 years and older.
+- The most common types of cancer vary with age, with leukaemia most common amongst children and youth; malignant melanoma of the skin most likely for 25 to 44 year-old males; breast cancer the most common for 25to 44 year old females; prostate cancer for males 45 years and older; and also; cancer of the breast amongst females 45 years and older.
 (Source: NZHIS, Cancer: New Registrations and Deaths 2004)

 - Alzheimer's disease is the most common form of dementia, affecting approximately 17,000 to 21,000 New Zealanders presently, though many remain undiagnosed for some time.
 Between 1000 and 2000 new cases are diagnosed each year.
 (Source: http/www.everybody.co.nz)

-Critical illnesses are relatively common in our society, and obviously have a nmber of sever impacts upon the individual affected, their family, workplace and wider society.
+Critical illnesses are relatively common in our society, and obviously have a number of severe impacts upon the individual affected, their family, workplace and wider society.
 For the critically ill patient it often results in them being unable to work for many months, seriously reducing the household income.
-Often a partner has to take time away from their own employment to provide aditional care.
-This impact has been monitored in Australia, where they found that If we look in New South Wales, 57% of cancer survivors there spent at least 5 months off work after their diagnosis.
+Often a partner has to take time away from their own employment to provide additional care.
+This impact has been monitored in Australia, where they found that in New South Wales, 57% of cancer survivors there spent at least 5 months off work after their diagnosis.
 Some 71% then required an average of 40-plus hours of family care at home per week at an average cost of nearly $700 a week thereafter.

-Similar increased medical and nursing care expenses are relatively common unfortunately.
-This, together with reduced houshold income at the time of critical illness, often results in significant additional stress and pressure for the household as financial concerns mount.
+Unfortunately increased medical and nursing care expenses are relatively common.
+This, together with reduced household income at the time of critical illness, often results in significant additional stress and pressure for the household as financial concerns mount.

 - Last updated on .